How Does Coronavirus Attack Your Body?

 - Kidney damage

 - Dangerous blood clots, including in their legs, lungs, and arteries.
 Some clots may cause a stroke.

 Researchers are looking into reports of mouth sores and skin rashes, including reddish-purple spots on fingers or toes.

 In general, children don't get as sick with coronavirus as adults do, but they can be infected and it can also be deadly for them.
-Some children and teens have been admitted to the hospital with an inflammatory syndrome that may be linked to the new coronavirus.
+Some children and teens have been admitted to the hospital with an inflammatory syndrome that may be linked to the coronavirus.
 Symptoms include a fever, rash, belly pain, vomiting, diarrhea, and heart problems.
-The syndrome, now being referred to as multisystem inflammatory syndrome in children, or MIS-C is similar to toxic shock or to Kawasaki disease, a condition in children that causes inflammation in blood vessels.
+The syndrome, now being referred to as multisystem inflammatory syndrome in children (MIS-C), is similar to toxic shock or to Kawasaki disease, a condition in children that causes inflammation in blood vessels.
 We’re still learning about these cases.

 The long-term effects of COVID-19 on your body are still unclear.
 Some patients have become what is being called "long-haulers" where they suffer symptoms for weeks and even months.